-Maintaining an active lifestyle with regular exercises that help support and stabilize the joints is desirable.
+Maintaining an active lifestyle with regular exercises that help to support and stabilize the joints is desirable.
 You and your child can decide how much pain is tolerable and how to modify your lifestyle accordingly.
 A balanced diet and maintenance of optimal weight is also recommended.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.